 For many civil applications, static analyses have proven adequate for determining the demands of structures.
 Structures often remain near enough to a motionless state that the structure can be described as a static system, and the resulting error from employing this assumption can be accounted for with a small increase in the factor of safety.
 However, in some cases, the excitation of the bridge mass results in appreciable bridge motion.

 Live load demands have historically been estimated using static analysis.
 The dynamic amplification factor that should be used depends on the design specification with jurisdiction.
 According to AASHTO, a maximum factor of 1.33 is to be used (1.75 for joints).
 However, there have been numerous reports of bridges experiencing dynamic amplification well in excess of this number, thereby suggesting that the old assumptions are no longer conservative for every bridge.
 We are therefore compelled as designers, builders and operators to identify the shortcomings of old assumptions and develop more accurate methods as required.

+Research Objectives and Scope

-As such this research has adopted the following three primary objectives:
+Given the above discussion, this research has adopted the following three primary objectives:

 Characterize the mechanisms behind the dynamic interaction and identify the influential parameters by leveraging finite element (FE) simulation tools,